KooSuYeon/computer_network/README.md

 2. client request

 ![picture3](https://github.com/KooSuYeon/IBookLeague/assets/124496650/a713fc6f-e544-4534-89cf-c00b5a7d8df3)
-1. Classify methods to send to server
+1. Classify methods to send to the server
     - method에 따른 IP, PORT, path, data
-2. Configuring HTTP Header to send to server according to mehtod
+2. Configuring HTTP Header to send to the server according to the method
 3. Create a connection after creating a socket
 4. Send the HTTP header that you configured prior to the Socket you created